aortem/dartstream/CONTRIBUTING.md

 ## Community

-Join the discussion on issues, contribute to pull requests, or reach out through [specified communication channels] for more informal discussions.
+Join the discussion on issues, contribute to pull requests, or reach out through our [Join our Discord channel](https://discord.gg/tcSdBSzT) for more informal discussions.
 Your input is crucial to the project's success.

 ## Licensing